 Is it time for you to change up your style?
-Add a bit of sophistication and class to your everyday look?
-Maybe you have a new job, maybe you’ve moved to a new city, or maybe you just need a change to represent who you have become.
+Add a bit of sophistication and class to your everyday outfits?
+Maybe you have a new job and need some new classy business casual attire, perhaps you’ve moved to a new city, or maybe you just need a change to represent who you have become.
 Are you wondering how to make that transition and how to dress classy?
 I’ll walk you through the ins and outs of styling yourself with a more sophisticated, chic, and classy style that you can wear for years to come (or the rest of your life!).

 Classy styling is timeless.
 The navy shift dress and camel-colored pumps you buy today will still be wearable ten years from now.
-Buying one good pair of pearl stud earrings outweighs the 10 pairs of trendy statement earrings that will be passé a year after they are purchased.
-It is an elegant style that can be worn to work, Sunday brunch, a city shopping trip, or traveling the world.
-You can even go sailing while rocking a classic look!
+Buying one good pair of pearl stud earrings outweighs the 10 pairs of trendy statement earrings that will be passé a year after you buy them.
+Having a sophisticated and classy style means that you can wear your outfits to work, Sunday brunch, a city shopping trip, or traveling the world.
+You can even go sailing while rocking a classy look!

-Personal style is something that each of us has, we just have to identify it, understand it, and then live it.
-It projects your mood, personality and you as a whole, reflecting your personal interests, lifestyle, inspirations, and your past.
+Personal style is something that each of us has; we just have to identify it, understand it, and then live it.
+It projects your mood, personality and you as a whole, reflecting your interests, lifestyle, inspirations, and your past.